riceissa/breathing/doc.md

 The whole exercise is basically juggling your attention in this way: Is my inhale silent or as quiet as I can manage without tensing up?
 Is my exhale completely relaxed?
 Are all of my body parts relaxed (except spine, to keep an upright posture)?

-If you have trouble relaxing your exhale or knowing whether you are relaxing your exhale, try the [Double inhale technique] or try artificially slowing down just the first part of your exhale.
+If you have trouble relaxing your exhale or knowing whether you are relaxing your exhale, try the [Intermittent technique: Double inhale technique] or try artificially slowing down just the first part of your exhale.
 These two techniques should give you an easier time relaxing the exhale so you will know what relaxation feels like.

 Your hands may warm up a bit, and this seems like evidence that the exercise is working.